LucaWilliams4831/usdx-chain/x/erc20/spec/01_concepts.md

 ### Registration of an ERC20 token

 A proposal for an existing (i.e already deployed) ERC20 contract can be initiated too.
 In this case, the ERC20 maintains the original owner of the contract and uses an escrow & mint / burn & unescrow mechanism similar to the one defined by the [ICS20 - Fungible Token Transfer](https://github.com/cosmos/ibc/blob/master/spec/app/ics-020-fungible-token-transfer) specification.
-The token pair is usdxd of the original ERC20 token and a corresponding native Cosmos coin denomination.
+The token pair is volleyd of the original ERC20 token and a corresponding native Cosmos coin denomination.

 ### Token details and metadata